Brandon Flowers Cancelled Solo Tour Due To Wife's Suicidal Thoughts

 1 June 2019, 10:00 | Updated: 21 August 2020, 11:56

 The Killers frontman has opened up about his wife Tana's struggle with Complex PTSD.

-Brandon Flowers has revealed he once cancelled live dates because his wife was contemplating suicide.
+Brandon Flowers revealed he once cancelled his live dates because his wife was contemplating suicide.

 Speaking to Q magazine, he said: "I cancelled that tour, because she got to a point - this is really hard for me to even say the words - but she was having suicidal thoughts.
 That was as bad as it got."

-The Man singer admits he and his spouse - who share sons Ammon, Gunnar and Henry together - have been through a "horrible" time and wouldn't have "made it" if Tana hadn't sought treatment.
+The Man singer admitted that he and his spouse - who share sons Ammon, Gunnar and Henry together - have been through a "horrible" time and wouldn't have "made it" if Tana hadn't sought treatment.

 "It's not just one thing that triggers it.
 There are so many things that have happened to her.
 I didn't understand it before.
 And no way would we have made it without her getting help."